Centers for Disease Control and Prevention (CDC)

 NASW members, sign in to read this article.

 NASW members, join your colleagues and NASW staff for a free question and answer session, held every third Wednesday of the month from January through November, from noon to 1 pm ET.

 Being a credentialed social worker makes all the difference.
 Social workers who want recognition for their professional achievements and who want to unlock new career paths come to NASW for their credentials.

-This Specialty Practice Section offers NASW members who work helping people with emotional problems the opportunity for professional development through live practice-specific teleconferences, newsletters, continuing education credits and more.
+This Specialty Practice Section offers NASW members who work helping people with emotional problems the opportunity for professional development and CE credits through live practice-specific webinars, newsletters, and more.